Consumer protection law

 The Council also launched a 'Quality Partner Program' to encourage businesses to conform to relevant quality, safety and technical standards and regulations through self-assessment and voluntary commitment schemes.

-Abu Dhabi Food Control Authority (ADFCA) is responsible for food safety and agriculture in the emirate of Abu Dhabi; it is also responsible for animal health .
+Abu Dhabi Agriculture & Food Safety Authority is responsible for food safety and agriculture in the emirate of Abu Dhabi; it is also responsible for animal wealth.
 It encourages and supports research in all areas of food safety and agriculture that leads to the development of specifications, standards and regulations that match the latest scientific knowledge in its areas of responsibility.

 For more about consumer rights protection in the UAE, refer to the below links: